ptomulik/testmd/rst/README.rst

 Overwiev
 --------

+This tool is designated for network/mail administrators.
 Having a bunch of messages forwarded to you by your users, the **Resubmit** tool extracts all attached messages from these emails, then for each extracted message it composes a **new** message with the extracted message attached to it and sends the **new** message  to the specified recipient(s).
 It's particularly useful as a tool for supervised spam sample resubmission.

 Motivation
 ----------